Domain or domain plus security token authentication

 Under Server, click LDAP.
 The LDAP page appears.

-On the LDAP page, click Add.
-The Add LDAP page appears.
+On the LDAP page, click Add or Edit.
+The Add LDAP or Edit LDAP page appears.

 Configure these settings: